 Popglory Smartwatch Review

 Popglory is a budget smartwatch brand based in China.
 Their signature device is the P22 smartwatch which is sold in Europe and North America.
-The watch runs a proprietary operating system that offers basic features and an excellent battery life.
-The biggest selling point is the price of the watch which costs less than $50 (bought in April of 2021).
+The watch runs a proprietary operating system that offers basic features and excellent battery life.
+The biggest selling point is the price of the watch which costs me less than $50 (bought in April of 2021).